 The inspection took just over an hour.
 It’s not an inspection to review all works in fine detail, but more so acknowledging that most of the external works are complete and the next works scheduled will be internal works moving forward.

+Take photos.
 I always say take photos – and don’t be afraid to – because they’re always great to reference afterwards.
 During the inspection, if you see the wiring placements in the ceiling and the water pipe locations, take photos of these areas because they will be very handy later.
 Once the insulation and plasterboard is covering these areas, for future installs such as ceiling fans, TV provisions, hooks etc. it’s a good guide be able to reference your photos.